 The purpose of the charge is to pay a portion of the reasonably anticipated capital costs and operating costs for the disposal of solid waste.
 The budget includes funding for costs associated with recycling collections programs and waste disposal.
 It is anticipated that the recycling initiatives partially funded by this change, particularly the new residential single-stream recycling program, will greatly increase the amount of material recycled by diverting it from disposal and helping Frederick County move toward its ultimate waste diversion goal of 60%.

 The charge is applied countywide, including within the municipalities.
 The charges are for both residential and non-residential properties.
 All information for the assessment of a property is based on the Maryland State Department of Assessments and Taxation’s (SDAT) records.
 Residential rates are applied per dwelling unit for both single family and multi-family properties.
 Non-residential rates are applied to properties with improvement values greater than $5,000 and the number of billing units is based on several factors including the Bureau of Public Roads Use Codes (BPRUC) that establishes the primary use of the property, structure area and the land use code.

 The establishment of this charge, in addition to the current Landfill Tipping Fees, allows the Department of Solid Waste to function as a true enterprise fund within the County government.
 Enterprise funds are fully self-sustaining through charges and fees and receive no general fund tax dollars.

 Within the yearly designated appeals period, the property owner or duly authorized agent of a non-residential property may file an appeal to either the Generator Category or number of billing units.
-County tax bills are sent out in July of each year: the appeals period will remain open until September 30, 2014, and is valid for requests regarding the current year’s bill only.
+County tax bills are sent out in July of each year: the appeals period remains open through September, and is valid for requests regarding the current year’s bill only.